C-Clamp Legs Turn Everyday Objects to Table Tops

-Beautiful idea, lovely industrial-style execution – one could see these cast-and-lathed supports in a workshop and easily suppose they were tools of construction rather than material components.
+Here’s one beautiful idea with lovely industrial-style execution using C-clamps and everyday objects to create surprisingly sturdy and stylish off the cuff results.
+One could see these cast-and-lathed supports in a workshop and easily suppose they were tools of construction rather than material components.

-Shaped metal grips are made to avoid lasting damage, though some padding both above and below might not be a bad idea if they are truly intended to be used with unique antique objects like books and suitcases.
+Shaped metal grips are made to avoid lasting damage on whatever surface you choose, though some padding both above and below might not be a bad idea if they are truly intended to be used with unique antique objects like books and suitcases.

 Where this student work by Israeli designer Yael Zwickel could really take off, though, is in the height – as of right now, there is no means of adjusting the heights of the legs themselves, as the threading effect might suggest.
 Hopefully this will be a consideration prior to mass production.